Trading Psychology 2.0 by Brett Steenbarger

 Brett N. Steenbarger, Ph.D., has been involved in the financial markets since the 1970s and worked as Director of Trader Development at Kingstree Trading in Chicago.
-A clinical psychologist and active trader, writer, and researcher, he is the author of Enhancing Trader Performance and The Psychology of Trading and numerous articles on trading psychology for print and online publications.
+A clinical psychologist and active trader, writer, and researcher, he is the author of Enhancing Trader Performance and The Psychology of Trading and other trading psychology books and numerous articles on trading psychology for print and online publications.

 About the Book

 The immediate catalyst for this book was a review of ten of the top traders and portfolio managers he had worked with throughout the last decade.
 Trading Psychology 2.0 is grounded in the ABCD themes: